cristaloleg/interview-manifesto/README.md

 - How long do you work here?
 - What makes it cool?
 - (Maybe) what can be done better?

+2. Ask about candidates experience

+- That's a starting point to understand who is in front of you.
+- CV is a good thing, same as Github, Stackoverflow or personal blog.
+- But during real conversation you will get much more details.
+- Off course if you will ask for them.

+3. What technologies are you familiar with?

+- You will see how deep or wide candidates knowledge is.
+- What parts of your language/framework sucks?
+- What other technologies are you interested in but don't have ability to try?

 ## Junior developer